 Mouth Cancer or Oral Cancer- An Introduction – prognosis for oral cancer

-What are the symptoms of mouth cancer?
+What are the evidences of mouth cancer?

-If the fact that there is oral cancer is seen, the laboratories technicians or medical doctors will try to determine the present of the mouth cancer.
-Oral cancer has four stages, with stagecoach 1 being a very early theatre of growth and theatre 4 being the most advanced stagecoach of growth.
+If the presence of oral cancer is seen, the laboratories technicians or medical doctors will try to determine the present of the mouth cancer.
+Oral cancer has four stages, with stage 1 being a very early stage of swelling and stage 4 being the most advanced stage of growth.

 How is mouth cancer given?